deep-privacy/SA-toolkit/egs/asr/librispeech/README.md

 local/chain/train.py --conf configs/...
 ```

-_Up to 5 gpus can be used for training, you can use `ssh.pl` to distribute training on multiple node or max_concurrent_jobs config[exp] option to sequence the training, (using natural gradient and parameter averaging)_
+_Up to 5 gpus can be used for training, you can use `ssh.pl` to distribute training on multiple node or max_concurrent_jobs config[exp] option to sequence the training, (using natural gradient and parameter averaging)._

 ### Results train-clean-100 (fbanks)